-You can view the full multi-faith conference report (PDF, 771KB) from 2017, where the the Council worked with Crewe faith groups, to look at partnership working in tackling barriers to community integration and cohesion.
+You can also view the 2017 multi-faith conference report (PDF, 771KB), where the the Council worked with Crewe faith groups, to look at partnership working in tackling barriers to community integration and cohesion.

 If you are part of the wind rush generation, or know of someone who has been affected by Home Office policies, you can find more information on how to get support and information on citizenship and residency on the Windrush Scheme.

 If you are an EU migrant living and working in Cheshire East and you are concerned about your right to work and live in the country after we leave the European Union, also known as Brexit, you can find more information in the Settlement Scheme for EU citizens.

 Community & Voluntary Services Cheshire East (CVS), in partnership with the Citizens Advice service in Cheshire East has received funding from the Home Office to deliver practical support for vulnerable EU, EEA and Swiss citizens to complete their EU Settlement Scheme applications.

 • Providing advice on the evidence you need for ID and proof of residency